tdnick/SpringBootCinema/README.md

 - Add new and view all clients
 - Add new and view all movies
 - Add new, view by ID, view all and delete reservations
-- Add new and update existing screenings
+- Add new, view all and update existing screenings
 - Add new and view all tickets

 - Via ClientService: